Puranas: Content

 These five or ten sections weave in biographies, myths, geography, medicine, astronomy, Hindu temples, pilgrimage to distant real places, rites of passage, charity, ethics, duties, rights, dharma, divine intervention in cosmic and human affairs, love stories, festivals, theosophy and philosophy.
-The Puranas link gods to men, both generally and in religious bhakti context.
+The Puranas link gods to men, both generally and in a religious, bhakti (devotional) context.
 Here the Puranic literature follows a general pattern.
-It starts with introduction, a future devotee is described as ignorant about the god yet curious, the devotee learns about the god and this begins the spiritual realization, the text then describes instances of God's grace which begins to persuade and convert the devotee, the devotee then shows devotion which is rewarded by the god, the reward is appreciated by the devotee and in return performs actions to express further devotion.
+It starts with an introduction, where a future devotee is described as ignorant about the deity, yet curious.
+The devotee learns about the deity, and this begins their spiritual realization.
+The text then describes instances of this deity's grace, which inspires and deepens the devotee's devotion towards the deity.
+The devotee, then, shows devotion, which is rewarded by the deity.
+The reward is appreciated by the devotee, who, in return, performs further actions to express further devotion.

-The Puranas, states Flood, document the rise of the theistic traditions such as those based on Vishnu, Shiva and the goddess Devi and include respective mythology, pilgrimage to holy places, rituals and genealogies.
-The bulk of these texts in Flood's view were established by 500 CE, in the Gupta era though amendments were made later.
-Along with inconsistencies, common ideas are found throughout the corpus but it is not possible to trace the lines of influence of one Purana upon another so the corpus is best viewed as a synchronous whole.
-An example of similar stories woven across the Puranas, but in different versions, include the lingabhava – the "apparition of the linga".
-The story features Brahma, Vishnu, and Shiva, the three major deities of Hinduism, who get together, debate, and after various versions of the story, in the end the glory of Shiva is established by the apparition of linga.
-This story, state Bonnefoy, and Doniger, appears in Vayu Purana 1.55, Brahmanda Purana 1.26, Shiva Purana's Rudra Samhita Sristi Khanda 15, Skanda Purana's chapters 1.3, 1.16 and 3.1, and other Puranas.
+The Puranas, states Flood, document the rise of the theistic traditions such as those based on Vishnu, Shiva, Brahma, Tridevi and include respective mythology, pilgrimage to holy places, rituals and genealogies.
+The bulk of these texts, in Flood's view, were established by 500 CE, in the Gupta era, though amendments were made later.
+Along with inconsistencies, common ideas are found throughout the corpus, but it is not possible to trace the lines of influence of one Purana upon another, so the corpus is best viewed as a synchronous whole.
+An example of similar stories woven across the Puranas, but in different versions, include the Lingodbhava – the apparition of the Linga.
+The is a Shaiva story that features Brahma, Vishnu, Shiva, the three major gods of Hinduism, who get together and debate about who is supreme amongst the three of them and after various incidents of the story, the glory of Shiva is established at the end by the apparition of the Linga which is a form of Shiva as Lingodbhava over Vishnu and Brahma, thus it shows that Vishnu and Brahma are secondary gods in the Trideva because he expanded and conquered the entire universe and them being secondary gods with lesser powers, so they cannot find his beginning and end at a single place in the universe.
+This story, state Bonnefoy and Doniger, appears in Vayu Purana's chapter 1.55, Brahmanda Purana's chapter 1.26, Shiva Purana's Rudra Samhita's Sristi Khanda's chapter 15, Skanda Purana's chapters 1.3, 1.16, 3.1, and other Puranas.

 The texts are in Sanskrit as well as regional languages, and almost entirely in narrative metric couplets.